AfonsoG6/A28-CT/readme.md

     sudo ifconfig enp0s3 192.168.0.10/24 up
     ```

-15. Power off the VMDB
-16. Go to **VMDB > Settings > Network** and disable "Adapter 2" (Which should be the one "Attached to: NAT")

-17. Now that the VMDB is ready, we'll setup the VMH, so we boot it up.
-18. To setup the network adapter that is going to connect to the VMDB, we run the following command:
+15. Run the following command to set up a simple firewall that only accepts requests from VMH to port 5432:

     ```sh
+    sudo iptables -P INPUT DROP &&
+    sudo iptables -I INPUT --src 192.168.0.20 -m tcp -p tcp --dport 5432 -j ACCEPT
+    ```

+16. Power off the VMDB
+17. Go to **VMDB > Settings > Network** and disable "Adapter 2" (Which should be the one "Attached to: NAT")

+18. Now that the VMDB is ready, we'll setup the VMH, so we boot it up.
+19. To setup the network adapter that is going to connect to the VMDB, we run the following command:

+    ```sh
     sudo ifconfig enp0s3 192.168.0.20/24 up
     ```

-19. Install Java 11:
+20. Install Java 11:

     ```sh
     sudo apt install openjdk-11-jdk
     ```

-20. Install Gradle:
+21. Install Gradle:

     ```sh
     sudo apt -y install vim apt-transport-https dirmngr wget software-properties-common &&